-While C&R best practices are well studied (Brownscombe et al. 2017), comparatively little research has been done on catch-hold-release scenarios.
-With high grading and selective harvest resulting in fish being culled from retention gear, it is prudent to investigate the lethal and sublethal effects of retention gear on released fish.
-We found that culling Northern Pike from stringers results in higher blood lactate concentrations, reflex impairment, and moderate post release mortality compared to a tank control.
+from retention gear, it is prudent to investigate the lethal and sublethal effects of retention gear on released fish.
+We found that culling Northern Pike from stringers results in higher blood lactate concentrations, reflex impairment, and moderate postrelease mortality compared with a tank control.
 Additionally, it is clear that cord stringers attached through the operculum are the most lethal.
 This study adds to the growing literature on effects of culling and retention gear on angled fish.

-[B]Blood physiology and reflex impairment
+Blood physiology and reflex impairment

-Blood physiology (Sopinka et al. 2016) and reflex impairment (Davis 2007) serve as useful ways to determine extent of stress, health, and response to environmental changes in fish.
+Blood physiology (Sopinka et al. 2016) and reflex impairment (Davis 2007) serve as useful ways to determine the extent of stress, health, and response to environmental changes in fish.
 As secondary stress responses, elevated blood glucose and lactate concentrations indicate a higher physiological disturbance (Sopinka et al. 2016).
-Previous studies reporting blood lactate concentrations from angled Northern Pike found ~7 mmol/L after air exposure (Arlinghaus et al. 2009), ~15 mmol/L after exercise and angling and handling (Schwalme and Mackay 1985a, 1985b), and up to 12 mmol/L after simulated C&R (Pullen et al. 2017).
-The mean lactate concentration from fish on stringers in this study (16.2 mmol/L) exceeded those reported of solely angled or exhaustively exercised fish, with readings up to 20 mmol/L. In fact, of all studies measuring blood lactate in Northern Pike, we aren't aware of any reported levels as high as recorded in this study.
-To that end, 90% of the 10 fish with lactate > 18 mmol/L died in our study.
-This is a testament to the extent of stress experienced by fish during the 2 hours on the stringer, though fish could potentially be held on stringers for much longer periods of time during typical angling and culling events.
-Comparatively, our control fish had an average blood lactate reading of $\sim$ 12 mmol/L - similar to what Pullen et al. (2017) found after simulated C&R. Therefore, it is probable that most of the high lactate readings in control fish were due to the angling event itself, and not much influenced by the livewell retention.
-Our blood lactate data suggest that retention on stringers, even for just 2 hours, is akin to severe exercise or hypoxia.
+Previous studies reporting blood lactate concentrations from angled Northern Pike found ~7 mmol/L after air exposure (Arlinghaus et al. 2009), ~15 mmol/L after exercise and angling and handling (Schwalme and Mackay 1985a, 1985b), and up to 12 mmol/L after simulated catch and release (Pullen et al. 2017).
+The mean lactate concentration from fish on stringers in this study (16.2 mmol/L) exceeded those reported of solely angled or exhaustively exercised fish, with readings up to 20 mmol/L. In fact, of all studies measuring blood lactate in Northern Pike, we are not aware of any reported levels as high as recorded in this study.
+To that end, 90% of the 10 fish with lactate >18 mmol/L died in our study.
+This is a testament to the extent of stress experienced by fish during the 2h on the stringer, though fish could potentially be held on stringers for much longer periods of time during typical angling and culling events.
+Comparatively, our control fish had an average blood lactate reading of $\sim 12\,\mathrm{mmol/L}$ -similar to what Pullen et al. (2017) found after simulated catch and release.
+Therefore, it is probable that most of the high lactate readings in control fish were due to the angling event itself and not much influenced by the live-well retention.
+Our blood lactate data suggest that retention on stringers, even for just 2h, is akin to severe exercise or hypoxia.
 This is not surprising given that while on the stringer, fish struggled against each other and may have had impaired respiration due to the presence of stringers in the buccal cavity and, for some fish, around the operculum.

-While all stringer-treated fish had significantly lower reflex scores immediately after treatment compared to the tank control, reflex scores of surviving fish improved after 48 hours.
+While all stringer-treated fish had significantly lower reflex scores immediately after treatment compared with the tank control, reflex scores of surviving fish improved after 48 h.
 This recovery shows that any lasting effects or injury from the treatments that may have occurred were not severe enough to continue to affect the reflexes of the surviving fish.
 Comparatively, the control fish remained consistent with high scores both immediately after treatment and at the end of the study.
-Though there will always be some stress induced by any type of retention, this result along with the blood lactate readings show that sublethal effects of being held in an aerated tank or livewell are negligible - but stringer-treated fish are highly affected.
+Though there will always be some stress induced by any type of retention, this result along with the blood lactate readings show that sublethal effects of being held in an aerated tank or live well are negligible-but stringer-treated fish are highly affected.

-[B]Injuries and mortality
+Injuries and mortality